Hey there, Go-Getter…

 - They Don’t Sweat the Small Stuff – Successful people have their eye on the big picture and know where not to waste their energy.
 I had to learn not to give a sh-t about the person who unsubscribed from my newsletter because they were offended by my article titled “Things I No Longer Give a Sh*t About (And You Shouldn’t Either)”.
 Keep your eye on the prize and let the little things go.
 Ask yourself if what’s bothering you will matter in five years and where else you might expend your energy?

 You don’t need to wait for the New Year to start a New You.
-Use these final weeks of 2018 to turn the page and start a new storyline.
+Use these final weeks of the year to turn the page and start a new storyline.
 Take these 12 tips to Take Command.

 Your future self and your next chapter is waiting for you.